PovertyHK/.github/profile/README.md

 # Hi there!
-We are the Poverty in HK group, and our goal is to help eradicate poverty in Hong Kong.
+We are a group of students striving to work towards a better future in Hong Kong by doing the best we can to help the global issue of poverty in HK